A twist on traditional vegetable soups – perfect for autumn!

 - chopped fresh coriander leaves (garnish)

-* or one 50 gram packet of powdered coconut milk dissolved in 1 1/2 cups (375 mL) hot water
+*Or use one 50 gram packet of powdered coconut milk dissolved in 1 1/2 cups (375 mL) hot water.

 - Put oil in a large, broad pan placed over medium heat.
-Add the onion and sweet potato and sauté, stirring often, for 4 minutes, until sweet potato is beginning to soften.
+Add the onion, garlic and sweet potato and sauté, stirring often, for 4 minutes, until sweet potato is beginning to soften.

 - Add the cauliflower and ginger and cook, stirring constantly, for 1 minute.

 - Add the curry paste and coconut milk and cook, stirring continuously, until curry paste is completely dissolved, for 2 – 3 minutes.

 - Add the snap peas, red pepper and salt.
 Stir, reduce heat until mixture is just simmering and cover pot.
 Let cook 2 – 3 minutes until cauliflower is tender.